-14. FEES
+13. FEES

-From 1 July 2023, Maria Montessori Preschool will charge a flat daily fee of \$142.85 before CCS is applied, irrespective of the hours the child spends at the preschool.
-Our fees are reviewed every year and increases usually happen on 1 July each year.
+From 1 July 2025, Maria Montessori Preschool charges a flat daily fee of \$153.00 before CCS is applied, irrespective of the hours the child spends at the preschool.
+Our fees are reviewed once per year and increases usually happen on 1st July each year.
 Fees are payable fortnightly in advance by Direct Debit.
 Fees charged are net of CCS (known as GAP).
 Your child's place will be held for the duration of the Educational program.
 During the two-week Christmas closure period, no charges will be incurred by families.
-Fees are non-transferrable and non-refundable and subject to change on 1 July each year.
+Fees are non-transferrable and non-refundable.